Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 1. Click anywhere within the Table of Contents to select it.

-2. From the References tab click Table of Contents.
+2. From the References tab, click Table of Contents.

 3. Select Custom Table of Contents.

-4. Refer back to the steps in ‘Option 2: Insert a Custom Table of Contents ’ to tailor the Table of Contents to your specific requirements.
+4. Refer to the steps in ‘Option 2: Insert a Custom Table of Contents ’ to tailor the Table of Contents to your specific requirements.

 Word Table of Contents formatting